-Figure 2 provides a helpful demonstration of each of the potential housing market effects of levee construction, using as an example the San Luis Rey River 3 Levee, a USACE-constructed levee completed in 2000.
-Parcel A falls within the leveed area and experiences protection effects.
-Parcels B is not located within the leveed area but is near the relevant surface water and as a result may experience spillover effects from levee construction.
+in 2000.
+In Figure 2a, parcel A falls within the leveed area and experiences protection effects.
+Parcel B is not located within the leveed area but is near the relevant surface water and as a result may experience adverse spillover effects from levee construction.
 All parcels experience macro effects, though this is the only effect to which parcel C is exposed.

-B. Identifying Levee Construction Effects
+3.2 Identifying Levee Construction Effects